-Even though your Chapter 7 discharge wipes out your personal obligation to pay back the loan, it doesn’t eliminate the mortgage lien.
+Even though your Chapter 7 discharge wipes out your obligation to pay back the loan, it doesn’t eliminate the mortgage lien.
 If it did, everyone could file bankruptcy and then own their homes free and clear.
-When you file for Chapter 7, your mortgage lender still has the right to foreclose on your house if you default on the loan.
 As a result, if you want to keep your home, you need to continue making timely mortgage payments (or file for Chapter 13 and catch up on the arrears).

 Secured Debt and Liens: What You Need to Know